John Allen Muhammad

-John Allen Muhammad (born Williams; December 31, 1960 – November 10, 2009) was an American convicted murderer from Baton Rouge, Louisiana.
-He, along with his partner and accomplice Lee Boyd Malvo (aged 17), a native of Kingston, Jamaica, carried out the D.C. sniper attacks of October 2002, killing 10 people.
-Muhammad and Malvo were arrested in connection with the attacks on October 24, 2002, following tips from alert citizens.
-Although the actions of the two individuals were classified by the media as psychopathy attributable to serial killer characteristics, whether or not their psychopathy meets this classification or as a spree killer is debated by researchers.
+John Allen Muhammad (né Williams; December 31, 1960 – November 10, 2009) was an American spree killer and former U.S. Army sergeant.
+He and his accomplice, Lee Boyd Malvo, carried out a series of shootings across ten states between February through September 2002, killing seven people.
+They later moved their attacks to the Washington metropolitan area, where they conducted the D.C. sniper shootings, which resulted in the deaths of ten more victims before their arrest.

-Born as John Allen Williams, Muhammad joined the Nation of Islam in 1987 and later changed his surname to Muhammad.
-At Muhammad's trial, the prosecutor claimed that the attacks were part of a plot to kill his ex-wife and regain custody of his children, but the judge ruled that there was insufficient evidence to support this argument.
+A native of Baton Rouge, Louisiana, Muhammad changed his surname after joining the Nation of Islam in 1987.
+At Muhammad's trial, the prosecution claimed that the attacks were part of a plot to kill his ex-wife and regain custody of his children, but the judge ruled that there was insufficient evidence to support this argument.

-His trial for one of the murders (of Dean Harold Meyers in Prince William County, Virginia) began in October 2003, and the following month he was found guilty of capital murder.
-Four months later he was sentenced to death.
-While awaiting execution in Virginia, in August 2005, he was extradited to Maryland to face some of the charges there.
-He was convicted of six counts of first-degree murder on May 30, 2006.
-Upon completion of the trial activity in Maryland, Muhammad was returned to Virginia's death row pending an agreement with another state or the District of Columbia seeking to try him.
+Muhammad's trial for one of the murders (of Dean Harold Meyers in Prince William County, Virginia) began in October 2003, and ended with his conviction for capital murder.
+Four months later, he was sentenced to death.
+While awaiting execution in Virginia, in August 2005, Muhammad was extradited to Maryland for trial, resulting in his conviction on six counts of first-degree murder in May 2006.
+Upon completion of the trial activity in Maryland, he was returned to Virginia pending an agreement with another state or the District of Columbia seeking to try him.
 He was not tried on additional charges in other Virginia jurisdictions and faced potential trials in three other states and the District of Columbia involving other murders and attempted murders.
-All appeals of his conviction for killing Meyers had been made and rejected.
+All appeals of his conviction for killing Meyers had been rejected.
 Appeals for Muhammad's other trials remained pending at the time of his execution.

 Muhammad was executed by lethal injection on November 10, 2009, at 9:06 p.m.
 EST at the Greensville Correctional Center near Jarratt, Virginia, and was pronounced dead at 9:11 p.m.
 EST. Muhammad declined to make a final statement.